-The Directors are not eligible for bonuses, pension benefits, share options, long-term incentive schemes or other benefits, as the Board does not consider such arrangements or benefits necessary or appropriate for non-executive Directors.
+The Directors are not eligible for bonuses, pension benefits, share options, long-term incentive schemes or other benefits, as the Board does not consider such arrangements or benefits necessary or appropriate for nonexecutive Directors.

 Under the Articles of Association, Directors are entitled to be paid all reasonable travelling, hotel and incidental expenses incurred in or about the performance of their duties as Directors, including expenses incurred in attending Board or shareholder meetings.
+If any Director is called upon to perform extra or special services of any kind, under the Articles of Association, they shall be entitled to receive such extra remuneration as the Board may decide in addition to any remuneration they may be entitled to receive.